Paink64/HPC-AI-Resources/HPC-LLM-RAG.md

 ## 🎯 **Goal**
 🤖 **Learn how to implement Large Language Models (LLMs) with Retrieval-Augmented Generation (RAG) efficiently using CSUSB HPC.**
 Traditional LLMs struggle with retrieving up-to-date information. **RAG enhances LLMs** by integrating external knowledge retrieval, improving accuracy for tasks like answering complex queries.
-In this workshop, you will:

-✅ Train and use **LLMs** on HPC rather than a local computer to handle large-scale data efficiently.
-✅ Utilize **HPC’s computational power** to process large Kaggle datasets for retrieval.
-✅ Perform **scalable AI model training** using Hugging Face and Faiss for optimized retrieval.
-✅ Learn **why using HPC is better than a local machine** for working with large datasets and vector retrieval.

 ---